 Sevilla is an amazing city.
 It is like Granada in terms of history but it is more spread out.
 In fact, they are building a metro (I think they might be doing the same in Granada), to illeviate the traffic problem.

 The Alcazar was really cool, but after the Alhambra it just couldn´t compete.
 However, they had some great artwork and huge tapestries that were really impressive.
 What did blow me away was the Cathedral in Sevilla.
 Both inside and outside.
-What is especially cool is that the entrance to the cathedral has art and the like but the ceiling is an impressive 20-30 feet.
-Then once you get inside you see this.

 It was a pretty packed day, and I have a few things to see and do (like arrange a Youth Hostel in Genoa or Florence).
 So I am going to cut this "short" and leave a picture of the outside of the cathedral (I have better ones but my mother insists that I get in the frame and ruin it :-P).